What Are the Treatments for Diaper Rash?

 - If you wash your own cloth diapers, change your detergent.
 Choose a mild, hypoallergenic detergent.
 Or add a half-cup of vinegar to the rinse cycle.

-Call the Doctor When:
+When to Call the Doctor About Diaper Rash

-- Your baby has a fever or seems sluggish.
+- Your baby has a fever or seems sluggish

 - You see yellow, fluid-filled bumps (pustules) and honey-colored crusty areas.
 This might be a bacterial infection that requires antibiotics.